Cottage | 2 bedrooms | sleeps 5

 The cottage occupies a very beautiful and tranquil setting, while still being within the village boundary and within a short walk of two country pubs.
 This is a paradise for those wishing to do as much or as little as they want.
 For those keen to fish the owners have 250 yards of private fishing on the River Wye, a famous salmon river, and just a short walk from the property.
 Residents are charged £20 per person, per day.
 There is also easy access on foot to some lovely walks which include the Wye Valley Walk which follows the River Wye from its source to the River Severn, Brechfa Common and the Iron Age Hill Fort above the village.
 You can also canoe down river to Hay-on-Wye and beyond, take in some excellent road and mountain biking trails and explore the mountains on horseback or from the air at the nearby gliding club.
 Many other activities are available!

 The cottage has wifi, a flat screen television with freeview and a DVD player.
+Owners are welcome to bring along their dogs, as long as they are well behaved and kept downstairs.
+There is an additional fee of £15 per dog.

 |Size||Sleeps up to 5, 2 bedrooms|